Deadpool & Wolverine (soundtrack): Background

 The soundtrack was announced on July 17, 2024, with the complete track list of 18 songs.
 It features contributions from NSYNC, Stray Kids, Fergie, the Platters, Huey Lewis and the News, Aretha Franklin and Green Day amongst others.
 Stray Kids performed the original song "Slash", which was released one day ahead of the soundtrack on July 23 as a promotional single.

 Stray Kids, who competed and placed first in the Korean music reality show Kingdom: Legendary War (2021) performed a mashup of "God's Menu" and Blackpink's "Ddu-Du Ddu-Du" with Felix dressed as Deadpool, thereby paying homage to the character and the film; the band and Ryan Reynolds, who plays Deadpool, shared a mutual rapport in social media platforms.
 Reynolds wanted the band to appear in a sequence in the film, but due to the 2023 Hollywood labor disputes, it was logistically impossible.

-The film and the soundtrack also featured "The Greatest Show" from the soundtrack of The Greatest Showman (2017), which also starred Wolverine actor Hugh Jackman and performed it with Zendaya, Zac Efron, Keala Settle and the film's ensemble cast.
+The film and the soundtrack also featured "The Greatest Show" from the soundtrack of The Greatest Showman (2017), which also starred Wolverine actor Hugh Jackman who performed it with Zendaya, Zac Efron, Keala Settle, and that film's ensemble cast.
 The 1978 single "You're the One That I Want" performed by John Travolta and Olivia Newton-John for the soundtrack to Grease (1978) was also heard in the film.